-Regardless of your kiteboarding style, Barbados offers conditions for all; from freestyle, freeriding and wave riding.
-A lot of visitors get hooked on the island because of the wave break at Silver Rock Beach, known as "The Best Left" in the Caribbean.
+Regardless of your kiteboarding style, Barbados offers conditions for all, from freestyle, freeriding and wave riding.
+Many visitors get hooked on the island because of the wave break at Silver Rock Beach, known as "The Best Left" in the Caribbean.

-Other popular surf breaks are a short distance away from the main kite spots, creating a favourable scenario for the kite and surf holiday of your dreams.
+Other popular surf breaks are a short distance away from the main kite spots, creating a favourable scenario for your dreams' kite and surf holiday.
 The spots are ideal for beginners as well as advanced riders.

-The Kitesurf Intl by KiteSirens is an excellent place to start and offer you loads of tips on your trip to Barbados!
+The Kitesurf Intl by KiteSirens is an excellent place to start and offers you loads of tips on your trip to Barbados!

 Wind and Weather

 The windy season runs from November to July, with trade winds ranging between 20-28 knots, with some days coming in at 28-30 knots.
-The wind blows day and night consistently, and typically comes from the east, varying on degrees of north and south, meaning you will get to enjoy mainly side-onshore conditions.
+The wind blows day and night consistently and typically comes from the east, varying in degrees of north and south, meaning you will enjoy mainly side-onshore conditions.

 The best months for waves are from December to February.
-The south swells are the most typical, positioning Silver Rock as a famous reef break.
-When the wind blows, south conditions are ideal for a downwinder from the south-east spots, to the south coast.
+The south swells are typical, positioning Silver Rock as a famous reef break.
+When the wind blows, south conditions are ideal for a downwinder from the southeast spots to the south coast.

 The weather temperature ranges between 27- 30ºC with tropical sunshine.
-Wetsuits are not needed, but rather should be replaced with rashguards and lots of sunblock for full days under the sun!
+Therefore, wetsuits are unnecessary but should be replaced with rashguards and lots of sunblock for full days under the sun!

 Food and Drink

-Barbados has a wide variety of cuisine options, from the famous local Macaroni Pie and Flying Fish to the Coucou.
+Barbados has various cuisine options, from the famous local Macaroni Pie and Flying Fish to the Coucou.
 Many restaurants also offer a blend of other foods from different cultures: Indian, Thai, Jamaican, European, and many others.

-Barbados is known for its friendly and vibrant rum shops, saying that, you find one almost around every corner.
-Don’t leave the island without trying the local rum and beer!
+Barbados is known for its friendly and vibrant rum shops; saying that, you find one almost around every corner.
+So don't leave the island without trying the local rum and beer!